-Redemption Account: The Series 2022A Redemption Account or the Series 2022B Redemption Account, as applicable.
+Redemption Account: The 2024A Redemption Account, the 2024B Redemption Account, or the 2024C Redemption Account, as applicable.

 Reference Rate: The interest rate per annum announced from time to time by U.S. Bank National Association, or successor thereto, as its prime or reference rate, regardless of whether that interest rate is actually charged to any customer of said bank.